Jeff1995/oj/README.md

-# oj
+# Online Judge

-An online judge platform for software engineering course
+This is an online judge system for software engineering course